 Space is at a premium in our garden and we want to maximize how we use our space.
 We’re also keen to ensure that all the tools we buy and use in our vegetable garden last a long time and also are easy to use.
 And so we’re big advocates of expandable hoses.
 An expandable hose grows in length when it is filled with water and it shrinks down to a compact size when it has no water in it.
 Unlike traditional hoses, they are not heavy and cumbersome.
 Expandable hoses are lightweight, small and store easily.
 Expandable hoses are an excellent choice for a small garden, for container gardening and for those who need lightweight tools – you can easily carry them in one hand.
+And so this guide not only covers the best hoses on the market, but the best expandable hoses in the UK.

-Best Expandable Hoses at a Glance
+Best Expandable Garden Hoses at a Glance

 |Expandable Hoses||Highlights||What It Looks Like||Read Reviews & Buy Now!|